technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 7 - Write Copilot prompts to create narrative visuals in Power BI.md

-# Write Copilot prompts to create narrative visuals in Power BI
+# Lab 7 - Write Copilot prompts to create narrative visuals in Power BI

 **Objective** - In this Lab, You will create few prompts to Copilot to create Narrative